 Tel. +49 (0)151 14534978, michel.jaquet[at]tk.de

 Private health insurance

 If you are over the age of 30 or have already started your 15th subject-related semester (Fachsemester), you will have to take out a private health insurance policy or a voluntary insurance policy with a public health insurance company.
-The rates for a voluntary insurance policy is higher than the one for students and the rates for private health insurance policies are calculated individually and vary strongly.
+The rates for a voluntary insurance policy is higher than the one for students and the rates for private health insurance policies are calculated individually and can vary significantly.

 Students from EU/EEA countries covered by a private health insurance policy from their home countries have to submit a certification of their health insurance when enroling at a German university.
 In case of illness, they will have to advance the costs for all medical treatment and medication in Germany and then coordinate the reimbursement of these costs with their health insurance provider in their home countries.

 Private travel or emergency insurances are NOT ACCEPTED.
 They might be required to apply for a visa, but they are neither sufficient to enrol at a university nor to register at the Ausländerbehörde (foreigners' registration authority).